 These problems can all be avoided by investing in a trap specifically designed to function as an overhead shelter.
-Sea to Summit produces one such model called the Escapist.
+Sea to Summit produces one such model called Sea to Summit Escapist Tarp, Medium.
 This Escapist is quite popular and highly recommended as a tarp shelter for a few reasons.
 It is definitely worth considering if you plan to go tent-less or switch to hammock camping.

 Here is a quick rundown of the basic details of the Escapist: